Spine Surgeons conducting a Atlantoaxial Instability procedure

 Southwest Scoliosis and Spine Institute

 Choosing the Southwest Scoliosis and Spine Institute, led by esteemed spine specialists Doctors Richard A. Hostin, Devish Ramnath, and Ishaq Syed, offers patients access to advanced diagnostic and treatment options for cervical disc extrusion.
 With offices conveniently located in Dallas, Plano, and Frisco, Texas, the institute provides comprehensive care using state-of-the-art technology and evidence-based approaches.
-Patients can trust in the expertise and experience of the institute’s multidisciplinary team to deliver personalized care and achieve the best possible outcomes for cervical disc extrusion and related spinal conditions.
+Patients can trust in the expertise and experience of the institute’s multidisciplinary team to deliver personalized care and achieve the best possible outcomes for this condition and related spinal conditions.

 ____________________